-What is Waste Water: Owing to the process wherein the composition of water keeps varying subject to industrial, commercial or domestic use, making it difficult to somehow evolve a definition of wastewater.
+What is Waste Water: Owing to the process wherein the composition of water keeps varying subject to industrial, commercial, or domestic use, making it is difficult to somehow evolve a definition of wastewater.
 It usually denotes water that has been used either commercially or domestically.
 It includes water from rainwater runoff.

-The effluents in the waste water are a substantial source of water pollution whereby it degrades the quality of fresh lake or pond water etc.
+The effluents in the waste water are a substantial source of water pollution whereby it degrades the quality of a fresh lake or pond water etc.

 Waste Water: Types

-The types of wastewater can be categorized on the basis of point and cause of its origin which are as follows:
+The types of wastewater can be categorized on the basis of the point and cause of its origin which are as follows:

 - Based on domestic use, e.g.: from houses